 In 2005 and 2007, the Land Conservancy helped Ottawa County Department of Parks & Recreation acquire a total of 314 acres along the Macatawa or Black River just east of Zeeland and Interstate I-196 by purchasing conservation easements on the property.
 One of the primary goals in acquiring the property was to improve the water quality of the Macatawa River and downstream Lake Macatawa that were impaired by the previous owner’s dairy operations.

-For decades, dairy cattle grazed the fields and grown in the heavy muck soil along the river.
+For decades, dairy cattle grazed the fields and corn was grown in the heavy muck soil along the river.
 With little or no buffer from the fields, sediments and pollutants inevitably found their way into the river and contributed to the pollution of Lake Macatawa and Lake Michigan.
 Once protected with a conservation agreement, an effort was made to restore the wetlands on the property and replace the fields with native trees and grasses.

 Partnership was key to the success of this project and included the Land Conservancy of West Michigan, Macatawa Greenway Partnership, the Michigan Department of Environmental Quality, Conservation Reserve Enhancement Program, Ducks Unlimited, and the Macatawa Watershed Project.